VMM-262 (Rein.) conducts Forward Arming and Refueling Point exercise

 |0

-This work, VMM-262 (Rein.) conducts Forward Arming and Refueling Point exercise [Image 13 of 13], by LCpl Victor Gurrola, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, VMM-262 (Rein.) conducts Forward Arming and Refueling Point exercise, by LCpl Victor Gurrola, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.